Maha-Alabsi/1st-project--using-MERN-Stack/README.md

 # About:
 ***
-This project includes a simple form where you can use to search for a certain product.
+This project is to show a list of products on screen retrieved from database, with search and pagination features.
 # Summary:
 ***
 subjects I learned while developing this project